Self-cleaning floor

-A self-cleaning floor is a floor surface that reduces the amount of chemicals needed by absorbing into itself through special pods automated to dispose of the water four times a day.
-Such floors are meant for use in hospitals, washrooms and other places.
-In Europe and few African countries, many leading ceramic tiles and sanitary ware manufacturers have products on the market with self cleaning features.
+A self-cleaning floor is a surface that has the ability to clean itself without external action.
+This is usually accomplished through automated pods set to dispense water regularly, but can also be accomplished through the use of materials that naturally reduce pathogens.
+Such floors are designed to stay hygienic with little maintenance, and are most often installed in places that require constant maintenance and cleaning, such as hospitals and washrooms.
+In Europe and a few African countries, many ceramic tiles and sanitary ware manufacturers have products on the market with self-cleaning features.

 Industrial applications

 Hospitals

 The Grabo Silver Knight resilient floor covering is the first photocatalytic self-disinfecting surface.
-Its self-disinfecting property is provided by the double-defense line constituted by Nano-Silver and Nano-TiO2 particles.
+Its self-disinfecting property is accomplished through the use of Nano-Silver and Nano-TiO2 particles.
 This product is targeted towards the health sector, aiding in preventing the spread of infection in hospitals.

 Dairy

-The Cozy Floor by Blue Diamond Industries, LLC is a self supported, self cleaning hot water heated floor system, designed to eliminate the use of bedding under calves.
+The Cozy Floor is a self-supported, self-cleaning hot water heated floor system, designed to eliminate the use of bedding under calves.

 Food processing facilities

-The SunWash self-cleaning floor coatings provide a washable finish and are developed to withstand the high traffic and humid conditions such as those present in food processing facilities.
+The SunWash self-cleaning floor coatings provide a washable finish and are developed to withstand high traffic and humid conditions in food processing facilities.

 Food service

 Mechline Developments’ Sani-Floor consists of a suction pump and automatic waste lifting.
-The system can be installed in any food production area to take care of spills hygienically and safely.
+The system is intended for use in any food production area to take care of spills hygienically and safely.